tongson/omnia/README.md

 1. Provide a Makefile in `vendor/c/$(NAME)/Makefile`.
 See existing modules such as luaposix and lpeg for pointers.
 1. Add `$(NAME)` to `VENDOR_C`

+#### Example application using omnia

+The included Lua script might be too simplistic to demonstrate Omnia.
+For a more complicated application check my 'fork' of [LDoc](https://github.com/tongson/LDoc)

 #### Included projects

 Project                                                     | Version         | License